jmd-dk/concept/concept/docs/tutorial/parameter_files.rst

-The simulation specified by the above parameters is quite similar to the simulations of the previous section, though we've now been more explicit about the cosmology and also refined the output specifications.
-Doing so, we've made use of several helpful tricks:
+The simulation specified by the above parameters is quite similar to the simulations of the previous section, though we've now been more explicit about the cosmology and the size of the simulation box, and also refined the output specifications.
+In doing so, we've made use of several helpful tricks:

 * The comments / section headings are there for organisational purposes only.
   These may be omitted, and the order in which the parameters are specified